-In sourcing LEDs for this kit and the Theseus, we spent a long time trying to find a model of red LED that was perfectly balanced in brightness with the blue LED that we use our other kits.
-After trying several different types, we found an exact match, but it had one strange characteristic: the manufacturer reverses the lens so the flat side marks the anode.
-The long leg still indicates the anode.
+In sourcing LEDs for the Theseus, we spent a long time trying to find a model of red LED that was perfectly balanced in brightness with the blue LED that we use in all our kits.
+After trying several different types, we finally found an exact match, but it had one strange characteristic: the manufacturer reverses the lens so the flat side marks the anode.
+The long leg still indicates the anode as well.